bugQ/win.dlestra.ws/cv.md

 *[M.E.A.E]: Master of Entertainment Arts and Engineering

-# Expérience
+# Experience

 ## 2018._02_ --Today [TBA]()

 In a partnership with an independent designer, I'm currently developing a mobile application for the tabletop gaming market, using a cutting edge combination of tools within Visual Studio: F# and Xamarin.Forms.
-Details are forthcoming this year.
+More details this year.

 ## 2005._12_ --Today [Tutoring]()